 Certificates are issued if you achieve grade 9 to 1/ Pass, Merit, Distinction at GCSE, or A to E at AS/A2 level.
-These arrive in the College during November after the examinations, with certificates presented at a formal ceremony to Years 11 and 13.
+These arrive in the College during November after the examinations, with certificates are able to be collect at the annual Alumni drinks in December to Years 11 and 13.